 This is cheating a bit, I admit.
 I tried to focus on pets that are actually unique characters, but the cats in Runescape are literally just nameless pets that follow you around.
 Still, to a young teen in the mid-2000s, these fuzzy friends were a major reason to get a subscription.

 You get your cat through a short & easy questline, after which you can have it follow you all around the game’s world.
-There are various ways in which you can interact with your pet, including several late-game questlines that unlock new types of cats.
+There are various ways in which you can interact with your pet, including several late-game questlines that unlock new breeds.
 Of course, every edgy teen at the time went straight for the Hellcat variant; objectively the coolest thing a middle schooler could own.

 Mr. Midnight – Fran Bow